Why Research?

 These approvals ensure that research is legal, ethical, and designed to protect participants.

-• Good Clinical Practice (GCP) is an international ethical and scientific quality standard for designing, conducting, and reporting clinical trials.
-At University Hospitals Sussex NHS Foundation Trust, all research staff involved in consenting participants or delivering studies must complete GCP training every two years — in line with NIHR standards.
+Good Clinical Practice (GCP) is an international ethical and scientific quality standard for designing, conducting, and reporting clinical trials.
+Research staff involved in consenting participants or delivering studies are typically required to complete GCP training every two years in line with NIHR standards.

-• All research at University Hospitals Sussex NHS Foundation Trust complies with the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
-This means participant data is handled lawfully, fairly, and transparently — with strict safeguards to protect privacy and confidentiality.
+All clinical research conducted in the UK must comply with the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+This means participant data should be handled lawfully, fairly, and transparently - with strict safeguards in place to protect privacy and confidentiality.

-• Yes.
-On Mind-Melded, I’ll be sharing insights into studies I’ve supported — what they involved, what stage they were in, and what made them important or meaningful.
-I’ll aim to explain the science behind them in a way that’s accessible and engaging.
+Yes.
+On Mind-Melded, I’ll be sharing insights into studies I’ve previously supported - what they involved, the stages they were in, and what made them scientifically, clinically, or personally meaningful to me.
+I’ll also aim to explain the science behind them in a way that feels accessible, engaging, and easier to understand.

-You can find these studies listed above, grouped by clinical area — each one with its own dedicated section.
-I’ve also indicated my role in each study to give a clearer picture of how I was involved.
+You can explore these studies above, grouped by clinical area, with each one having its own dedicated section.
+Where appropriate, I’ve also included a brief overview of my role within each study to provide context around my involvement and experience.

 Participants are valued partners in research - not test subjects.
 Whether the study involves a new treatment, a questionnaire, or a sample collection, you’ll always know what’s involved, and your rights and wellbeing will be protected at every step.